Back to all posts

 • Disruptive for the energy market across the board

 Still, disruptive innovation is the most impactful and accessible path for challengers to win existing markets.
 Clayton Christensen develops this theory in multiple publications and his seminal book, The Innovator’s Dilemma.
+This book is part of the Icanpreneur collection of Top 10 Books on Entrepreneurship where you can find more high quality titles.

 The Innovator’s Dilemma